joelchrono12/joelchrono12.ml/_posts/2021-04-09-mpd-android-streaming.md

 ---
-title: How to stream music Android with MPD
+title: How to stream music to Android with MPD
 header: How to stream music to Android with MPD
 description: A quick and dirty guide on how to do music streaming from your desktop (or any device with a music folder) to Android with MPD
 tags: linux tutorial foss android